Research & Work Opportunities

 - If the research you want to participate in has a field-work component (the work takes place out-of-doors) you can also apply for a Biology Department Field Award.
 Applications are due in early March, but later applications are considered depending on funding availability.

 - Stipends for summer research at other institution are available through NSF funded REU programs.
 Application due dates are mostly in February and March.

-Information about summer 2021 Biology research opportunities can be found here.
-After watching the short video and looking at individual faculty slides, make sure to talk to faculty members about your interests.
+Information about summer 2022 Biology research opportunities can be found here.
+Check out the information provided and make sure to talk to faculty members about your interests.